OrenCPC/guide-add-to-mobile-wallet-android/README.md

  - The minimum supported Java version is 1.8.

-### Add Visa SDK to your project
+### Add VDE (Visa Digital Enablement) SDK to your project

-1. Download the push provisioning package from Android Studio, which consists of the following dependencies:
+1. Get the push provisioning package from Unit, which consists of the following dependencies:
    - VisaPushProvisioning-3.0.0.aar
    - VisaInAppCore-3.0.0.aar
    - TMXProfiling-6.1-67.aar